INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ValueReference 3 - Password
     Defines the password for the RabbitMQ Server

-ValueReference 4 - Routing Key - content data
+ValueReference 4 - Routing Key PREFIX
     Defines the Routing Key for the content data messages

 ValueReference 5 - Communication Timeout